Greater Serbia: Historical overview

-(1) a map of the 14th-century Serbian Empire in its greatest historical extent (2) a mid-19th-century French and German map depicting Serbian Empire borders according to the Greater Serbian ideology.
+The 14th-century Serbian Empire at its greatest extent; the vast territory of the Empire later inspired 19th-century politicians to pursue territorial expansion across the Balkans for the newly formed Serbian state.

-Miloš Milojević's map (1873) which depicts most of the South Slavs as Serbs.
+(1) Dimitrije Davidović's map (1821) which depicts most of the Western Balkans as inhabited by the Serbs (2) Miloš Milojević's map (1873) which depicts most of the South Slavs as Serbs.

-Following the growing nationalistic tendency in Europe from the 18th century onwards (as exemplified in the unification of Italy, Serbs in Serbia – after first achieving the recognition of the Principality of Serbia within the Ottoman Empire in 1817 – experienced a popular desire for full unification with the Serbs of the remaining territories, mainly those living in neighbouring entities.
+Following the growing nationalistic tendency in Europe from the 18th century onwards (as exemplified in the unification of Italy), Serbs in Serbia – after first achieving the recognition of the Principality of Serbia within the Ottoman Empire in 1817 – experienced a popular desire for full unification with the Serbs of the remaining territories, mainly those living in neighbouring entities.
 However, as stated by Christopher Clark, the "underpinning the idea of the 'unification of all Serbs' was a mental image of Serbia that bore little relation to the political map of the Balkans at the turn of the twentieth century", and the "historical template" for the Serbian state was the restoration of the Serbian Empire during the time of Stefan Dušan (1346–1355).
-Although the empire was short-lived, was multi-ethnic and did not include some territories (e.g. Bosnia), the restoration was perceived as a "historical right" compatible with creating a monoethnic nation-state, as the "Serb patriots saw no inconsistency here, since they argued that virtually all the inhabitants of these lands were essentially Serbs".
+Although the empire was short-lived, multi-ethnic and did not include some territories (e.g. Bosnia), the restoration was perceived as a "historical right" compatible with creating a monoethnic nation-state, as the "Serb patriots saw no inconsistency here, since they argued that virtually all the inhabitants of these lands were essentially Serbs".
+These aspirations were also reproduced in books and maps, for example by Dimitrije Davidović (1821 and 1846), Miloš Milojević (1877), Spiridon Gopčević (1889), Vladan Đorđević (1902), but also in Europe by Apollon Aleksandrovich Maykov (1857), Henri Thiers (1862), Alexander Pypin and Włodzimierz Spasowicz (1879), Ernest Denis (1915), due to the Serbian diplomatic propaganda.

 The Serbian Minister of Internal Affairs, Ilija Garašanin, a conservative statesman with Bismarckian aspirations, formulated the idea of Serbian territorial expansion in 1844 in Načertanije, a secret draft political programme.
 According to the draft, the new Serbian state could include the neighboring areas of Montenegro, Northern Albania, Bosnia and Herzegovina.
 In the early-20th century, all political parties of the Kingdom of Serbia (except for the Social Democratic Party) planned to form a Balkan Federation, and generally accepted the idea of uniting all Serbs into one only Serbian state which would be a part of that proposed Balkan Federation.
-From the formation of the Principality until the First World War of 1914-1918, the Serbian state successively expanded its territory – in 1878 and in 1913.
+From the formation of the Principality until the First World War of 1914-1918, the Serbian state successively expanded its territory.